Partial pressure: Vapor pressure

 Vapor pressure is the pressure of a vapor in equilibrium with its non-vapor phases (i.e., liquid or solid).
 Most often the term is used to describe a liquid's tendency to evaporate.
 It is a measure of the tendency of molecules and atoms to escape from a liquid or a solid.
 A liquid's atmospheric pressure boiling point corresponds to the temperature at which its vapor pressure is equal to the surrounding atmospheric pressure and it is often called the normal boiling point.

 The higher the vapor pressure of a liquid at a given temperature, the lower the normal boiling point of the liquid.

 The vapor pressure chart displayed has graphs of the vapor pressures versus temperatures for a variety of liquids.
 As can be seen in the chart, the liquids with the highest vapor pressures have the lowest normal boiling points.

 For example, at any given temperature, methyl chloride has the highest vapor pressure of any of the liquids in the chart.
 It also has the lowest normal boiling point (−24.2 °C), which is where the vapor pressure curve of methyl chloride (the blue line) intersects the horizontal pressure line of one atmosphere (atm) of absolute vapor pressure.
-Note that at higher altitudes, the atmospheric pressure is less than that at sea level, so boiling points of liquids are reduced.
+At higher altitudes, the atmospheric pressure is less than that at sea level, so boiling points of liquids are reduced.
 At the top of Mount Everest, the atmospheric pressure is approximately 0.333 atm, so by using the graph, the boiling point of diethyl ether would be approximately 7.5 °C versus 34.6 °C at sea level (1 atm).